From BR Bullpen

 2000 and after

-In 2003, Baines worked as a special instructor for the White Sox, and in 2004, he became the team's bench coach.
+In 2003, Baines worked as a special instructor for the White Sox, and in 2004, he became the team's bench coach, serving in that capacity when the Pale Hose broke their 88-year World Championship drought in 2005.
 He has managed several major league games while manager Ozzie Guillen has had to serve various suspensions.
-During 2006 and 2007, he's been the team's first base coach.
+Starting in 2006, he was been the team's first base coach.
 In 2013, he changed duties on the coaching staff, moving from first base to the position of assistant hitting coach.

 In 2007, he received 5.3% of the Hall of Fame vote, enough to stay on the ballot.
 Other than the two players elected to the Hall in their first year, Baines and Mark McGwire were the only two new names who got enough votes to stay on the ballot.
 In 2008 voting he received 5.2% and he 2009 he got 5.9%.
 He survived the cut again in 2010 with 6.1% of the vote, but fell below the threshold in 2011.